secureCodeBox/secureCodeBox/scanners/typo3scan/README.md

 </p>

 ## What is Typo3Scan?
-Typo3Scan is an open source penetration testing tool to automate the process of detecting the Typo3 CMS and it's installed extensions.
+Typo3Scan is an open source penetration testing tool, that automates the process of detecting the Typo3 CMS version and its installed extensions.
 It also has a database with known vulnerabilities for core and extensions.
+The vulnerabilities corresponding to the version detected are presented as findings.

-To learn more about the Typo3Scan scanner itself visit [https://github.com/whoot/Typo3Scan].
+To learn more about the Typo3Scan scanner itself, visit the Typo3Scan GitHub repository [here](https://github.com/whoot/Typo3Scan).

 ## Deployment
 The typo3scan chart can be deployed via helm: